 - And just a short few months ago the old Victorian era funeral home was sold and will soon become a bed and breakfast.
 I can’t imagine how they will market the building’s past as an incentive to stay overnight, but suspect there are plenty who might be intrigued by the idea of spending a couple of nights in the same place hundreds of dead people had been prepared for burial.

 Everything here was once something else.
 Of course, this is true about everything everywhere.
 And perhaps most profoundly important, it is true about you and me.
 Even we are not what we were.
 This is true right down to the molecular level.
 We are in a state of constant flux- always creating, sustaining, then dying, only to create, sustain, and die yet again and again.
 We are always becoming.
 Precisely what we are becoming is a mystery, impossible to accurately predict because of the infinite number of variables that can influence, in the blink of an eye, the trajectory of our path forward.
 We cannot say what we will become, only with hindsight, unsatisfactorily appreciate what we were.
 All that we can know, and therefore state with certainty, is that we are no longer what we once were.
 And yet, while what we were is not what we are now, it has played a role in creating who we have become.
-We cannot begin to appreciate even a vague understanding of who we are without undertaking an investigation of who and what we once were.
+We cannot begin to grasp even a vague understanding of who we are without undertaking an investigation of who and what we once were.
 Pick your own analogy, but self-awareness requires us to become detectives, archeologists, miners, all searching beyond the vague or reworked memories we cannot help but embellish, burnish, and mythologize over the course of time’s telling and retelling.

 We can only begin to understand who we are by exploring and excavating the artifacts of our past.
 When I was a kid we used to search for arrowheads that conjured up images largely shaped by the cowboy and Indian stereotypes that pervaded the late ‘50’s and early ‘60’s.
-The hints of the past were insufficient to help us shape little more than a misguided impression of who we are at that time.
-I was surprised to learn that several contemporaries of mine have discovered places in and around St. Louis (usually, they say along the riverfronts) where arrowheads and Native American tools from community encampments still can be discovered.
+The hints of the past were insufficient to help us shape little more than a misguided impression of who we were at that time.
+I was surprised to learn that several contemporaries of mine have discovered places in and around St. Louis (usually, they say along the river fronts) where arrowheads and Native American tools from community encampments still can be discovered.
 The impressions these discoveries now make are very different from those I recall as a child even though the collected relics are relatively similar.
 The parallels between understanding our communal and individual identities are compelling in at least one regard- they both underscore how limited they are as sources for understanding who we are now.

 We are weighed down by a past we all must carry even as it cannot fully reflect who we are now.
 We will always be more than the sum of our experiences.
 Yet, like Jacob Marley, we haul around the jangling, heavy chains of our past as a constant companion; like some vestigial hulking ornament we cannot shed, even as its utility to us is limited, reflecting who we once were but are no longer.
 Its value to us, will never be definitional and barely impressionistic, always hinting at who we once were but offering little more than an impression of who we are now.
 I imagine it like looking at the impression left in one’s unmade bed after they have left for the day.
 You can study it for days, yet understand very little about who it was that lay there.